aviaryan/series-renamer/README.md

 * Confirm with (y) and all episodes in the folder will be renamed.

+## Features

+* Customizable episode renaming format.
+* Works even without season information in the filename.
+It then uses episode_number as the absolute episode_number of the TV Series.
+* You can explictly specify season and episode number at runtime.
+* More [features](http://aviaryan.github.io/series-renamer/index.html#config) to make sure your tv collection is properly detected and renamed.

 ## Examples

 Some sample logs created by series-renamer can be found in the [examples](https://github.com/aviaryan/series-renamer/tree/gh-pages/examples) folder.
-You can view them from [this link](http://aviaryan.github.io/series-renamer/examples/index.html)
+You can view them online from [this link](http://aviaryan.github.io/series-renamer/examples/index.html)

 ## Important

-It is recommended you read [How to rename](docs/how_to_rename.md) to be fully comfortable with Series Renamer.
+It is recommended you read [some docs](http://aviaryan.github.io/series-renamer/index.html#numbers) to be fully comfortable with Series Renamer.